aradarbel10/HybridContainers/README.md

 Create mutable C++ containers at compile-time, then use them during run-time!

 ## Motivation
-The C++ is getting more and more of its features `constexpr`ed as time goes on.
+C++ is getting more and more of its features `constexpr`ed as time goes on.
 Sadly, one huge thing is missing from it -- constexpr containers.

-With the introduction of C++20, `std::vector` and `std::string` are now usable in "constexpr-context" thanks to transient allocations (caveant: [language support](##Language-Support)).
+With the introduction of C++20, `std::vector` and `std::string` are now usable in "constexpr-context" thanks to transient allocations (caveant: [language support](#language-support)).
 This means your vectors and strings can allocate memory inside constexpr functions, but that memory ***cannot*** leak, and must be deallocated by the end of the function.
 Moreover, containers like `std::set` and `std::map` are currently not usable at all in constexpr-context.
 Hybrid comes to solve these problems.

 ## How To Use
 Using Hybrid is very simple, the hope is that you'll barely need to modify your existing code.